whitfin/agno/cookbook/db/in_memory/README.md

 # In-Memory Storage

-This directory contains examples demonstrating how to use `InMemoryStorage` with Agno agents, workflows, and teams.
+This directory contains examples demonstrating how to use `InMemoryDb` with Agno agents, workflows, and teams.

 ## Overview

-`InMemoryStorage` provides a flexible, lightweight storage solution that keeps all session data in memory, with the option to hook it up to any custom persistent storage solution.
+`InMemoryDb` provides a flexible, lightweight storage solution that keeps all session data in memory, with the option to hook it up to any custom persistent storage solution.

+Notice this is not recommended for production use cases.

 ### Highlights